A Guide to Refinancing Student Loans | SoFi

 6. Apply

-Once you’ve gathered all your documentation, it’s time to apply for your new refinance loan.
-Upon turning this information into the lender, they typically run a hard credit check and send the application through a final approval process.
+Once you’ve gathered all your documentation, it’s time to apply for a refinance loan.
+The lender will then typically run a hard credit check and send the application through a final approval process.

-A lender should inform you if any of your documentation is missing, but you may want to check back in after a few days if you haven’t heard from a customer service representative.
+A lender should inform you if any of your documentation is missing, but you may want to check back in after a few days if you haven’t heard anything.

 7. Waiting for Approval

-Once your loan is approved, consider signing up for autopay (if they offer it and you haven’t already).
-Many lenders offer a discounted rate for borrowers who allow payments to be automatically deducted from their accounts.
+Once your loan is approved, consider signing up for autopay if the lender offers it.
+Many lenders offer a discounted rate — usually about 0.25% — for borrowers who have payments automatically deducted from their accounts.

 Pros and Cons of Refinancing Student Loans

-As with anything, there are both pros and cons of refinancing student loans.
-While you could receive a lower interest rate and lower monthly payment, you will lose access to federal benefits and programs.
+There are both pros and cons to refinancing student loans.
+For example, while you could receive a lower interest rate and lower monthly payment, you will lose access to federal benefits and programs.

 Pros and Cons of Refinancing Student Loans